 Louder Than Bombs added new cast members and began primary filming in New York City September 4, with a completion scheduled for the end of October.

-Deadline.com broke the news about the start date and the new cast as I was beginning an 8-hour drive to the airport to catch my plane to Dublin!
+Deadline.com broke the news about the start date and the new cast:

 Making his English-language debut, Oslo, August 31 director Joachim Trier is kicking off production today on Louder Than Bombs.
 Filming will take place in New York City with the previously announced Gabriel Byrne, Jesse Eisenberg and Isabelle Huppert being joined by Amy Ryan, David Strathairn and newcomer Devin McKenzie Druid.